 {} that depends on the frequency. \item A \emph{BigPlanet} flag.
 Any sample that falls within a given distance

-{} of Mars, Jupiter or Saturn is retained for this flag. \item An \emph{Unstable pointing} flag (see Sect.~\ref{sec:DETECTOR-POINTINGS}).
+{} of Mars, Jupiter, or Saturn is flagged. \item An \emph{Unstable pointing} flag (see Sect.~\ref{sec:DETECTOR-POINTINGS}).
 This accounts for depointings between stable pointing periods and other losses of pointing integrity. \end{enumerate} Flagged data are either processed separately or ignored, depending on the specific analysis.
 The flags are described in more detail in \citet{planck2013-p28}.